JamesMHarmon/rusty-aei-client/README.md

 > rbt_980ce16fb61247e5b79cb58b5ab22a3c
 ```

+## Download

+To get the latest remote client, download the client from the [releases] section.

 ## Use

 Rusty remote client is AEI compatible which means that it can be used with most clients.
 Here are some examples on how to use rusty with some of those clients.